BlokasLabs/pisound-micro-docs/docs/getting-started.md

 Pay attention that the output has a GND connection on its Pin 2 (the middle pin), while Input's Pin 2 is not connected.

 If using minijacks, there's 3 ways on how to hook them up, pick one that's suited for the devices you intend to use it with.
 Our products are using Type A (MIDI Standard).
-Please refer to this excellent website guide for wiring diagrams: [https://minimidi.world/](https://minimidi.world/){target=_blank}
+Please refer to this excellent website for wiring diagrams: [https://minimidi.world/](https://minimidi.world/){target=_blank}

 ## Initial Software Setup

 ### APT Server Setup

-If you're using an OS image other then Patchbox OS, then do this first:
+If you're using an OS image other than Patchbox OS, then do this first:

 ```sh
 curl https://blokas.io/apt-setup.sh | sh